Configure herbstluftwm to behave like i3 on tag switching

 At the moment of writing this text, there is no other aspect of using

 i.e. not that different.
-My first thought was to somehow imitate i3
+My first thought was to somehow imitate i3’s behaviour with a shellscript, and use the spawn command instead of use_index:

 hc keybind "$Mod-$key" spawn ${HOME}/.config/herbstluftwm/switch "${tag_names[$i]}"